Philippines at the AFC Women's Asian Cup: 2022 in India

 The Philippines were drawn to Group B with Australia, Thailand, and Indonesia.
 The team started the group stage with an upset 1–0 win against Thailand.
 It was the Philippines first win against Thailand in twelve matches.
 This was followed by a 0–4 lost to Australia despite holding the opposition to a scoreless draw at halftime.

 The Philippines would later take on Indonesia for match day 3 of the group stage.
-The Malditas shutout Indonesia with a final of 6–0 to advance to the knockout stage quarter finals.
+The Philippines shutout Indonesia with a final of 6–0 to advance to the knockout stage quarter finals.